Intro to Lighthouse

 fs.js over a CDN to reduce this time as much as possible.

-After it loads, the script indexes your site, processes privacy rules, and begins recording.
-During recording, FullStory “phones home” approximately every five seconds with approved user activity.
+After it loads, the script indexes your site, processes privacy rules, and begins capturing.
+During data capture, FullStory “phones home” approximately every five seconds with approved user activity.

 This initial parse and index of the page as well as the “phone home” are the only times that FullStory may block the main CPU thread.
 These separate events, spread out over the entire user session, are what add up to the time reported by the Lighthouse audit.
 By breaking the work into chunks like this, as opposed to processing all at once, FullStory is able to minimize the impact of the script on your users.